OluwatosinOni-gif/Capstone_Project/README.md

 ### Data Analysis
 This is where we include some basic lines of code, queries and DAX expressions used during my analysis

 #### Excel
+For data cleaning and analysis, I used Excel formulas and pivot tables.
+Here are a few examples:

+Data Cleaning: Using =TRIM(), =CLEAN(), and =REMOVEDUPLICATE() to remove inconsistencies and handle errors in the data.
+Analysis: Creating pivot tables to summarize and segment data, and using =SUMIFS(), =AVERAGEIF(), and =COUNTIF() functions for conditional calculations.

 #### SQL Queries
+A variety of SQL queries were created to analyze and structure data, all documented in my below.

 ```Create Database Capstone_Project```